Harrison Gray Otis (publisher): Early life and education

+Career

-He was a Kentucky delegate to the Republican National Convention that nominated Abraham Lincoln for president in 1860.
+Otis was a delegate from Kentucky to the Republican National Convention that nominated Abraham Lincoln for president in 1860.

+Military service

-At the outbreak of the Civil War in 1861, he left his job as a compositor in the office of the Louisville Journal to volunteer as a private for the Union army.
-Otis enlisted as a Sergeant in Kentucky on June 25, 1861 in Company I of the 12th Ohio Infantry.
+At the outbreak of the American Civil War in 1861, he left his job as a compositor in the office of the Louisville Journal to volunteer as a private for the Union army.
+Otis enlisted as a Sergeant in Kentucky on June 25, 1861, in Company I of the 12th Ohio Infantry Regiment.
 He fought with the 12th at the Battle of Scary Creek, Battle of Carnifex Ferry, Battle of South Mountain, Battle of Antietam, Battle of Cloyd's Mountain, and the Battle of Lynchburg.

 On July 2, 1864, the veterans of the 12th Ohio were transferred to the 23rd Ohio Infantry, and with Company H, Otis fought at the Second Battle of Kernstown where he was wounded.
-He was promoted to 1st Sergeant on March 1, 1862, 2nd Lieutenant on September 30, 1862, 1st Lieutenant on March 21, 1863, Captain on July 1, 1864 and Lieutenant-Colonel on March 13, 1865.
+He was promoted to 1st Sergeant on March 1, 1862, 2nd Lieutenant on September 30, 1862, 1st Lieutenant on March 21, 1863, Captain on July 1, 1864, and Lieutenant-Colonel on March 13, 1865.
 Otis was mustered out of the Army on July 26, 1865.

 He was wounded twice in battle, was "twice breveted for gallant and meritorious conduct" and was promoted seven times.